 Safety recommendations are based on Essential Oil Safety, 2nd Edition, Robert Tisserand and Rodney Young, 2014.

 - Latin Name:

 - At a Glance:

-- Think PAIN RELIEF!
+- Think pain relief!
 Black Pepper is a warm oil which stimulates circulation while having an analgesic effect.

-- Certified Organic, Madagascar
+- Certified Organic, Sri Lanka